pixelninja/media_library/README.markdown

 The `json/alts.json` file needs to be writable in order to attach alt attributes to files.

+**Note that any extension updates will most likely clear the JSON files of any data.
+Always back these up first.**

+It is recommended then that this extension not be added as a submodule, and when you need to update replace all files/folders except the json folder.

 ## How to use

 Firstly, set up the upload defaults in the preferences.
 These include items like image dimensions and file sizes.